Holidays and celebrations…

 There is one of the “minors” that I think is very important and needs to be shown more respect and attention, especially in today’s world.
 It is National Family Day.

-I know we have Mother’s Day, Father’s Day, Grandparents Day, probably one for aunts and uncles too.
-Those recognize individuals where Family Day recognizes the whole unit.
-It is a time to gather for a meal, or a visit, or at the very least, a telephone call.

-Our official National Family Day is the fourth Monday in September.
-There is also an American Family Day that is the first Sunday in August.
-If you so choose you can celebrate International Family Day on the 15th of May.
-Our Canadian neighbors go a step beyond and have a National Family Week that runs from October 4-10.
-As you see, there are many to choose from.

 The elders in my family are gone, but not forgotten.
-I remember the formative years that we spent together.
 Meals were not only necessary for existence, but a time to have a family board meeting.
 For the most part, we shared three meals a day.
 We didn’t know about all the bad parts of foods that we do now; but, it didn’t matter as hard labor on the farm sweated it out anyway.

 It was also when we discussed events of the day and laid plans for the future, whether it was tomorrow’s agenda or savings for my future education.
 I can’t recall dinner two nights ago, but vividly remember those meals seventy years ago.
 The only electronic device in the room then was a 40 watt bulb hanging overhead.
 We talked face to face.